 Students will be expected to confront, reflect on, compare and contrast, apply, and critically think through, the central ethical traditions offered throughout human history— particularly virtue ethics, deontology, and consequentialism.
 The course begins with a discussion of critical questions relevant to the study of ethics, such as relativism, human nature, and free will, then turns to examining the main theories and ends with criticisms of ethics.

-Includes: accommodations, museum entrance fees, tours, health insurance, two program meals, tips, administration fees and faculty expenses.
+Includes: accommodation in twin/triple room, bus passes, ferry tickets, museum entrance fees, activity fees, guided tours, international health insurance, administration fees and faculty expenses.

-Payments can be made by check, made out to Drury University (please add “Greece, Summer 2024” on memo line) and paid in the Business office in Burnham 100.
+For check payments: make check out to Drury University (please add “Greece, Summer 2026” on memo line) and pay in the Business office in Burnham 100.

 Enrollment in the program is limited and is based on good academic standing with the Dean of Students and the Provost’s office.